sjpcp5/obsidian_notes/Technical/Rust/Why Rust?.md

 #Ownership and Borrowing is the learning curve that new Rust Developers struggle with at first.

-www.rustup.rs to setup the dev environment for linux environment
+www.rustup.rs to setup the dev environment for Linux environment